Projects-At-GP/Wetterballon-22-Analysis/WHITEPAPER.md

 The path to the source-file.

 ---
-> -m LABEL, --median-label LABEL
+> -d LABEL, --data-label LABEL

 * type: str

-The label for the median.
+The label for the data.

 ---